Plasticity and evolvability under environmental variability: the joint role of fitness-based selection and niche-limited competition: Discussion

 \subsection{Modeling the environment}

-An environment is characterized by two elements: \begin{enumerate*}[label=(\roman*)] \item a number of niches $N$ arranged in a simple latitudinal model: we consider a reference niche at $n=0$, $N/2$ ``northern" niches indicated with positive indexes $n \in (0,N/2]$ and $N/2$ ``southern" niches with negative indexes $n \in [-N/2,0)$ \item a climate function $L: \mathcal{G} \rightarrow \mathbb{R} $, which describes the value of the environmental state of the reference niche $n=0$ at a given generation $g$ , i.e. $e_0^g=L(g)$. \end{enumerate*} The environmental state of any niche $n$ can then be determined as: with $\epsilon$ a constant capturing the difference in terms of environmental state between adjacent niches.
+An environment is characterized by: \begin{enumerate*}[label=(\roman*)] \item a number of niches $N$ arranged in a simple latitudinal model: we consider a reference niche at $n=0$, $N/2$ ``northern" niches indicated with positive indexes $n \in (0,N/2]$ and $N/2$ ``southern" niches with negative indexes $n \in [-N/2,0)$ \item a climate function $L: \mathcal{G} \rightarrow \mathbb{R} $, which describes the value of the environmental state of the reference niche $n=0$ at a given generation $g$ , i.e. $e_0^g=L(g)$. \end{enumerate*} The environmental state of any niche $n$ can then be determined as: with $\epsilon$ a constant capturing the difference in terms of environmental state between adjacent niches.
 The schematic on the left of Figure \ref{fig:tol_curve} illustrates how the environmental state of each niche is computed based on our model.

-The environmental state plays two roles: it is used to determine the fitness of the individual based on its genome, as described in Section \ref{sec:genome_model} and determines the capacity of a niche $c_n^g$ as: $c_n^g=e_n^g C_N$, where $C_N$ is termed the climate-independent capacity.
+The environmental state determines the fitness of the individual based on its genome, as described in Section \ref{sec:genome_model} and the capacity of a niche $c_n^g$ as: $c_n^g=e_n^g C_N$, where $C_N$ is termed the climate-independent capacity.
 In order to ensure that the maximum population size is independent of the number of niches we define $C_N=C_{\text{ref}}/N$, where $C_{\text{ref}}$, the reference capacity, is equal to the desirable maximum population size.
-Thus, higher environmental states can support larger populations and are termed ``high-quality": for a given climate function, ``northern" niches have higher quality, while environments where the climate function takes higher values have higher quality in all niches.
-An assumption of this model is that there is spatial smoothness, i.e, niches closer to each other have more similar environmental states.
+Thus, higher environmental states can support larger populations and are termed ``high-quality": for a given climate function, ``northern" niches have higher quality, while environments where the climate function takes higher values have higher quality in general.
+An assumption of this model is that there is spatial smoothness, i.e, nearby niches are more similar.